Why a Social Media Media blocker won't help you

 I cannot tell you in words how helpful this is.
-I don’t know if android users already had/have this but with iOS 14 came the widgets.
 One of them was the screentime widget:

 This widget serves as a constant reminder of how much you’re using your phone and how much time is being spent behind apps.
 It really opens your eyes and shows that those minutes really stack up — something you’d never be able to conceptualize without this tool.